Genetic Testing For Duchenne Muscular Dystrophy

 Conclusion

 Genetic testing is an indispensable tool in the diagnosis and management of Duchenne muscular dystrophy.
 It not only confirms the diagnosis but also empowers individuals and families with critical information for informed decision-making.
-From confirming diagnoses to enabling carrier detection and paving the way for personalized treatment strategies, genetic testing plays a pivotal role in navigating the complexities of DMD.
+From confirming diagnoses to enabling carrier detection and paving the way for personalized treatment strategies, genetic testing plays a important role in navigating the complexities of DMD.
 As technology advances and our understanding of the genetic landscape deepens, genetic testing will undoubtedly continue to shape the future of DMD care, offering hope and improved outcomes for those affected by this devastating condition.
 With ongoing research and innovation, we can look forward to a future where DMD is no longer a life-limiting illness.